 47 Strings.
 Tessa’s Special Code is an invaluable tool to help talk about Down syndrome with children as it describes in easy-to-understand language as well as with sensitivity towards the challenges.

 We’ll Paint the Octopus Red is a heartwarming story about Emma and her anticipation of the birth of her new baby sibling.
 Soon, she finds out that her little brother has Down Syndrome.
-Throughout the story kid will get answers to some of the commonly asked questions about down Syndrome.
+Throughout the story, kids will get answers to some of the commonly asked questions about Down Syndrome.

-Special People Special Ways combine delightful rhymes and beautiful watercolor illustrations to take the reader on a journey of discover and positive images of children with various disabilities.
+Special People Special Ways combines delightful rhymes and beautiful watercolor illustrations to take the reader on a journey of discovering and positive images of children with various disabilities.

 Some Kids Use Wheelchairs is a great book on teaching diversity and tolerance to young readers on the topic of kids using wheelchairs.
 This book also helps them understand and appreciate those who have health differences.